 The Committee is also proposing the addition of language requiring transplant programs to provide documentation of portal hypertension at the time of the initial exception for candidates to be automatically approved for a POPH exception.
-There is currently no minimum liver disease severity required for a candidate to receive a POPH exception.
-However, research indicates that severity of liver disease is an important predictive indicator for positive post-transplant outcomes.
-Patients with less
+There is currently no minimum liver disease severity required for a candidate to receive a standardized POPH exception.
+Research indicates that severity of liver disease is an important predictive indicator for positive post-transplant outcomes.
+Patients with less severe liver disease have low mortality and therefore should not be eligible to receive a standardized MELD or PELD exception for POPH.
+Requiring transplant programs to provide documentation of portal hypertension will ensure that only candidates with significant liver disease automatically receive the additional priority.